Spreads/Spreads.Unsafe/README.md

 ```

-But even if such optimizatoin breaks in this particular case (see the linked discussion) then checking a static bool field is
+But even if such optimization breaks in this particular case (see the linked discussion) then checking a static bool field is
 still much cheaper than a virtual call, especially given that its value is constant for the lifetime of a program and branch
 prediction should be 100% effective.